 The Rehearsal Lunch was at a famous resturaunt in Valle de Bravo called La Michoacana which also doubles as a party venue.
 The views were absolutely breathtaking, and we were able to photograph almost everyone in front of that view! (iphones, too!)

-The Welcome Party- this was a great opportunity for newly arrived guests to meet and greet eachother before the wedding!
+This was a great opportunity for newly arrived guests to meet and greet each other before the wedding!
 Luckily the bride’s family had a space large enough to host with an incredible view of the lake.
 The bride’s family also made some traditional Mexican dishes just for the occasion.

 We also captured the “day-after brunch” but thas was a lot more calm (we spent all the night before at an epic party after all) so it’s not pictured here.